nefarius/Nefarius.Utilities.Bluetooth/README.md

 This is a collection of utility classes using undocumented Windows APIs to achieve wireless greatness!
 Ever needed a simple method of enabling or disabling Bluetooth without all that UWP and Store App nonsense?
 Wanna dive into modifying SDP records on your machine?
-This ever growing library will provide without any bloated dependencies!
+This ever-growing library will provide without any bloated dependencies!
 Enjoy and use responsibly! 😃

 ## Documentation